lkallioniemi/wp-testing/README.md

 You will need to check the addons again and make sure everything is there.
 If they didn't show up, see the instructions above on how to add them manually.

+If you're setting up a new site, having a separate staging environment might be more trouble than it's worth.

 **Note**: Since this is a staging environment, the database should be set to `ignite` to avoid any unnecessary costs.

 ## <a name="wp-setup"></a>SETTING UP WORDPRESS